There is one thing you can do that increases your chances of being hired: get referred.

-This is why companies, large and small, are investing in referral programs.
+This is why companies, large and small, are investing in employee referral programs (ERPs).
 It makes good business sense for them and for you.

-1. Referred Candidates Have Better Odds of Getting Hired
+1. Referred Candidates Get Hired

-When an employee refers someone, that candidate is hired about two-thirds of the time.
-Plain and simple: You must find people who work inside companies you are interested in working for.
+STRATEGY: Plain and simple: It’s easier to get a job with a referral.
 Use your in-person network, LinkedIn, Twitter and even Facebook to identify the names of people you already know.
-It doesn’t matter what role your contact is in.
+Keep in mind, it doesn’t matter what role your contact is in.
 What matters is that you let them know the types of roles you are interested in and that you stay on his or her radar, just in case something comes up.
-It is always best to reach out to people before a job is posted.
+A key reminder: it is always best to reach out to people before a job is posted.
 Learn how to Find Contacts Within Your Target Companies

-If you are at all skeptical, don’t be.
-Employees are jumping on the referral bandwagon.
-60% of employees have referred at least one person to an open position within the company, and 38% of employees have referred multiple candidates for open jobs.
+If you are skeptical, don’t be.
+Employees embrace the concept of referring candidates.
+Here’s the proof: 60% of employees have referred at least one person to an open position within the company, and 38% of employees have referred multiple candidates for open jobs.

-3. Candidates Should Start at the Top
+4. Candidates Should Start at the Top

-STRATEGY: If you do know top level executives, reach out to them first.
+STRATEGY: If you do know top-level executives, reach out to them first.
 However, don’t hesitate to reach out to anyone you know inside the company, because being referred by any level employee increases your chances.

-4. Referral Incentives Exist
+5. Referral Incentives Exist

 While 63% of employers currently follow a documented employee referral process, the remaining companies accept referrals in a less formal way.
 Either formally or informally, companies realize that referrals make great employees and cost less to hire.

 6. Referred Employees Love Their Jobs

 You don’t just want a paycheck – you want a job you will enjoy.
 65% of referred employees were very satisfied with job fit or their ability to fulfill the requirements of the position, and 50% were very satisfied with how well they fit within the company.

 7. Company Size Makes a Difference

 If a company has more employees, it may make it easier to find someone inside the company to refer you.
-And larger companies might put more resources toward hiring referrals.
+For example, larger companies might put more resources toward hiring referrals.

-Small companies (99 or fewer employees) fill 14% of jobs through referrals
+- Small companies (99 or fewer employees) fill 14% of jobs through referrals

-Medium companies (100 to 999 employees) fill 24% of jobs through referrals
+- Medium companies (100 to 999 employees) fill 24% of jobs through referrals

-Large companies (1,000 or more employees) fill 27% of jobs through referrals.
+- Large companies (1,000 or more employees) fill 27% of jobs through referrals.

-The best way to get your résumé to the top of the stack is by getting referred.
+The best way to get your resume to the top of the stack is by getting referred.
 The tools exist today to identify people who work inside companies you are interested in.